EdOmor1/AWS-Amazon-DSP-ROAS-Management/README.md

 ## Objective

-This project aims to automate and optimise ROAS drive amazon DSP campaign based on real-time KPI analysis (ROAS) across 1 market: UK using AWS services.
+This project aims to automate and optimise a ROAS driven amazon DSP campaign based on real-time KPI analysis (ROAS) across 1 market: UK using AWS services.

 ## Components and AWS Services